Home » WordPress Tutorials » Optimization » How to Limit Post Revisions in WordPress

 Also, if something happens with your computer, or internet connection, the last saved version of the document will be available for you to go back to and use.

 But with all of its good sides, preserving a revision for each and every update of a post or page can at one point start to take way too much space.
-This will make your website to load a bit slower.
+This will make your website load a bit slower.

 Limit WordPress Post Revisions

 There are a couple of methods to limit post revisions.
-You can do it either by adding a piece of code in your wp-config.php, or by using a plugin.
+You can do it either by adding a piece of code in your wp-config.php or by using a plugin.

 If you want to do it with a plugin, you can use Revision Control.